Mifta24/auto-quotes/quotes.md

 # 📜 Daily Quote

-> "May you find grace as you surrender to life.
-May you find happiness, as you stop seeking it."
+> "When something is important enough, you do it even if the odds are not in your favor."
-> — **Dan Millman**
+> — **Elon Musk**

 ---